mymadi/pico-iot-adventure/README.md

 ## 📂 Course Modules

-This course is structured into 4 sequential modules.
+This course is structured into **5 sequential modules**.
 Click any module link below to access its step-by-step guide and starter code:

 | Module | Title | Hardware Covered | Key Concept |
 | :--- | :--- | :--- | :--- |